-Electric cars pose no greater safety risks than conventional fuel-powered vehicles.
-That is the main conclusion of a recent CE Delft study for the Netherlands Enterprise Agency (RVO).
-For this independent study 280 data sources were tracked down and studied and 25 experts interviewed to acquire an as robust picture as possible.
+The main conclusion of this study, carried out for the Netherlands Enterprise Agency (RVO), is that electric cars pose no greater safety risks than conventional fuel-powered vehicles.
+For the study 280 data sources were tracked down and studied and 25 experts interviewed to acquire an as robust picture as possible.

 The study also shows that incidents involving electric vehicles sometimes require a different course of action.
 While electric cars pose no greater fire risk in indoor car parks, for example, if such a fire does occur it will have to be tackled differently, creating a need for improved know-how, practical experience and appropriate materials.